wp-plugins/wp-bible-embed/readme.txt

 == Changelog ==
 1.1
-Fixed bug in url.
+Fixed bug in embed url.

 == Upgrade Notice ==
-None.
+Please upgrade to version 1.1 to avoid this bug.
+Thank you!

 == Screenshots ==
-To see screen shots goto http://aidan.caseyhouse.net/web
+To see screen shots goto http://aidan.caseyhouse.net/web/plugins/wp-bible-embed